 "Boeing and Embry-Riddle share a deep commitment to diversity and inclusion," said University President Dr. P. Barry Butler.
 "Like the aviation industry, Embry-Riddle has a truly global presence.
 To meet future workforce needs and accelerate innovation, it is critical that we tap into the entire potential talent pool."

-Thirteen new outstanding high-school graduates have been selected to be the scholarship's new recipients for 2020.
+Nine new outstanding high-school graduates have been selected to be the scholarship's new recipients for 2023.
 They will receive scholarships ranging from $5,000 to $7,500 annually for two years.
 Read the release.

 About Boeing